icapps/flutter-icapps-architecture/README.md

 ### Extensions

 #### Context
-- `isAndroidTheme` (Returns true if the current theme is targeting the android platform)
+- `bool isAndroidTheme` (Returns true if the current theme is targeting the android platform)
-- `isIOSTheme` (Returns true if the current theme is targeting the ios platform)
+- `bool isIOSTheme` (Returns true if the current theme is targeting the ios platform)
-- `isTablet` (Returns true if the device indicates it is a tablet.)
+- `bool isTablet` (Returns true if the device indicates it is a tablet.)
-- `isLandscape` (Returns true if the device indicates it is in landscape mode.)
+- `bool isLandscape` (Returns true if the device indicates it is in landscape mode.)

 #### MediaQueryData
-- `isTablet` (Returns true if the device indicates it is a tablet.)
+- `bool isTablet` (Returns true if the device indicates it is a tablet.)
-- `isLandscap` (Returns true if the device indicates it is in landscape mode.)
+- `bool isLandscap` (Returns true if the device indicates it is in landscape mode.)

 #### Iterable<T>
 - `int count(bool Function(T) where)` (Counts all elements for which [where] returns true)